100 Most Popular Fast Food Items

 Chick-fil-A Chicken Nuggets

 This is Chick-fil-A’s self-reported fourth most popular item.
 Considering that they’re the number four fast food chain in America, that’s got to be a lot of nuggets.
 How do they stack up to their chicken brethren?
-Don’t miss Every Item at Chick-fil-A—Ranked!
+Don’t miss our ranking of the Chick-fil-A menu!

 Jack in the Box Loaded Breakfast Sandwich